Sam: Whenever there is any doubt, there is no doubt. That's the first thing they teach you.

 Dapper Gent: Have you lost your mind?
 Why did you do that?

 Gregor: To make a point.
 I don't know her, but I was ready to splatter her brains all over the playground.
 But you...
 I don't particularly like you.
 Just imagine what I'll do to you if you try anything.
 Now give me my money.

 Jean-Pierre: [in his modeling workshop] My hobby.
 One grows old.

-Sam: Most of the guys I knew just wanted to stay alive long enough to go home and open a bar.
+Sam: I knew a lot of fellas, friends of mine, that just wanted to live to open a bar.

 Jean-Pierre: Had they lived, would they have done it?

-Spence: Got the swag, kept the money.
-It's a job well done, a job well done.
-That's a fact.
+Spence: Got the swag, kept the money, job well done!
+That's a fact, that is a fact!